njz3/vJoyIOFeederWithFFB/README.md

 to the current game playing.

-The feeder software also allows to define keystrokes (emulation of keyboard press) based on either button or axes inputs.
+The feeder software also allows to define keystrokes (emulation of keyboard keypress) based on either buttons or axes inputs.
 This can be a replacement for joytokey or autohotkey in most use cases.
-In particular, it can detect combined button presses to issue special keystrokes like Alt+F4, or ESC when the user presses or holds the panel buttons.
+In particular, it can detect combinaison of buttons press to issue special keystrokes like Alt+F4, or ESC when the user presses or holds the panel buttons.